realrohanroy/AI-leetbuddy/README.md

-# leetbuddy
+# AI-leetbuddy
-chatbot with a personality to nudge you while solving problems on leetcode.
+AI chatbot with a personality to nudge you while solving problems on leetcode.